katrintirok/python-environmental-lesson/_episodes/01-intro-to-python.md

 ```

 Now that python has `weight_kg` in memory, we can do arithmetic with it.
 We can perform mathematical calculations in python using the basic operators
- `+, -, /, *, %`.
+ `+, -, /, *, %` (plus, subtract, divide, multiply and modulus).
 For instance, we may want to convert this weight into pounds (weight in pounds is 2.2 times the weight in kg):

 ```
 2.2 * weight_kg